 -

-Sunscreen is Non-Negotiable: Retinoids thin the outermost layer of dead skin cells, making you highly susceptible to sunburn.
-Applying SPF 50+ every single morning—even if you stay indoors—is mandatory.
+Sunscreen is Non-Negotiable: Retinoids thin the outermost layer of dead skin cells, making you highly susceptible to sunburn and photo-damage.
+Applying broad-spectrum SPF 50+ every single morning—even if you stay indoors—is mandatory for effective skin protection.

 -

-Dry Skin Only: Never apply retinoids to damp skin.
-Water increases absorption speed, which can lead to immediate chemical burns or extreme peeling.
+Dry Skin Only: Never apply retinoids to damp or freshly washed skin.
+Water increases absorption speed, which can lead to immediate chemical burns, extreme peeling, or irritation.

 -